vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 There is also some theoretical reason to believe that log-likes might be a more relevant way of analyzing like data.
 Intuitively, the difference between 44 likes and 45 likes seems smaller than the difference between 1 like and 2 likes on an image.

 Let's say each image has an inherent "social interest" value and the probability that any person likes an image is the product of the social interest value and the probability that they see the image.
 Since Facebook's news feed shows the most popular content, this probability is a function of the number of likes it has.
 The number of likes is now an arrival process where the next arrival (like) is accelerated by previous arrivals.
-I'm not sure if there is a standard distribution representing this kind of process, but it makes sense then that the "social interest" value would be non-linearly, perhaps exponentially, correlated with the total number of likes.
+I'm not sure if there is a standard distribution representing this kind of process, but it makes sense then that the "social interest" value would be non-linearly distributed but postively correlated with the total number of likes.

 ### Images over time

-The other simple piece of metadata that can provide some initial observation is the timestamp associated with each image.
+The other simple piece of metadata that can provide some initial insight is the timestamp associated with each image.

 <img src="/images/fulls/social-interest/2008-2017.png" class="chart image">

-Data was pulled from user timelines for 2013-2016, however many images are uploaded before 2013, as users can post older images to their timelines.
+Data was pulled from user walls for the years 2013 - 2016, however many images are uploaded before 2013, as users can post older images to their walls.
 However, as this data is relatively incomplete, it's not particularly useful for time-series analysis.
-Let's restrict the chart to 2013-2016.
+Let's restrict the chart to 2013 - 2016.

 <img src="/images/fulls/social-interest/2013-2017.png" class="chart image">